ericbalawejder/password-generator/README.md

 ### Password Generator
 Create a policy to generate a random password.
+Built with Spring Boot and Thymeleaf.